-The idea of asking for a pay rise can leave you feeling rather uncomfortable, let alone having the balls to actually insinuate the conversation.
+The idea of asking for a pay rise can leave you feeling rather uncomfortable, let alone having the courage to actually insinuate the conversation.
 Here are our top tips on how to have the confidence to do it, and execute it perfectly.

 Time to Feel like a Million Bucks (ish)

 When you have a job, you are essentially selling your time (not in a dodgy way), and if you feel you’re not being paid what you’re worth, you should be making that apparent.
 We’re all about you doing you to the best of your ability, and if you’re undervaluing yourself (in the literal sense), that won’t be happening.

 Millennials are apparently the worst for this, with research suggesting that more than 60% of you do not negotiate your salary (funny, for the generation that is supposedly hugely materialistic and money orientated, you sure don’t seem that way!).
 This can turn out to be rather detrimental, as if you don’t pluck up the courage at the beginning of your career, you could be missing out on $1 million throughout your lifetime earnings.